 Source: New York State summary reports, generated by Pearson, available online.

 Impact on K-12 Student Learning: Education Students’ and Graduates’ Abilities to Impact Student Learning

 Measure: Action Research Projects that selected Wagner graduates complete while participating in our New Educators at Wagner (NEW) program.

 Results: One sample project by a NEW participant can be seen here.
-This project provides evidence of the positive academic and behavioral outcomes on two students after attending a a literacy-based approach to teaching football in an after-school program.
+This project provides evidence of the positive academic and behavioral outcomes on two students after attending a literacy-based approach to teaching football in an after-school program.